 Developing a new model

-In some cases, data scientists may decide to create a new model to transfer its knowledge to the main task.
+In some cases, data scientists may decide to create a new model to transfer their knowledge to the main task.
 For example, you need different models to detect trucks and buses in images, but you don’t have enough data.
 Then, you can prefer generating a new model that identifies cars at first.
-The generated model can be a starting point of identifying trucks and buses and be explicitly trained with the available data.
+The generated model can be a starting point for identifying trucks and buses and be explicitly trained with the available data.